Specicount/Specicount/README.md

 ##### Team Meetings
 In-person meetings are preferred by the team, although we will be trialing Skype for Business for online meetings.
 * Time - 12pm Wednesdays

+Adding to this, we are also trialing a *Tuesday Check In*.
+This is to allow the team to communicate updates from over the weekend if team members are unable to come to the meeting on Wednesdays.

 If you wish to learn more about our communication procedures, we have developed a strategy [here](https://drive.google.com/open?id=1LVsi5XhkpQDEJ4MFu_uNH8JtkcbKRFrVMJJAGeEej2k).